MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 In detail for the first row of our input state $\ket{000}$:
 * **`|0>:`** this row corresponds to the `0` computational basis state (given that our initial state post-allocation was $\ket{000}$, we would expect this to be the only state with probability amplitude at this point).
 * **`1.000000 +  0.000000 i`**: the probability amplitude in Cartesian format.
-* **` == `**: the `equal` sign seperates both equivalent representations.
+* **` == `**: the `equal` sign separates both equivalent representations.
 * **`********************`**: A graphical representation of the magnitude, the number of `*` is proportionate to the probability of measuring this state vector.
 * **`[ 1.000000 ]`**: the numeric value of the magnitude
 * **`    ---`**: A graphical representation of the amplitude's phase.
 * **`[ 0.0000 rad ]`**: the numeric value of the phase (in radians).

 Both the magnitude and the phase are displayed with a graphical representation.
-The magnitude representation is straight-forward: it shows a bar of `*`, and the higher the probability, the larger the bar will be.
+The magnitude representation is straightforward: it shows a bar of `*`, and the higher the probability, the larger the bar will be.
 For the phase, see the DumpMachine section [here](xref:microsoft.quantum.techniques.testing-and-debugging#dump-functions) for the possible symbol representations based on angle ranges.

 So, the printed output is illustrating that our programmed gates transformed our state from